peezhu/CalculatorP2/README.md

 ### Summary
 This calculator uses continuous integeration with Travis.
-Each time a commit is pushed to this repository, the commit goes through travis which calls the built-in unit tests for each of the above features.